 An Indian eggplant dish with a wonderful smoky flavour.

 There are so many way to cook eggplants – it is such a versatile vegetable.
-It prefers to be a part of a larger dish than stand on its own.
-The exception is grilled aubergine slices, dressed Greek style with Olive oil.
+Although it can definitely stand on its own (eg steamed eggplant dishes), it often prefers to be a part of a larger dish than stand on its own.

 This recipe is an Indian dish where the eggplant is grilled until cooked through, and the flesh is mixed with spices.
-Many cuisines have recipes that treat the eggplant the same way but vary in the other ingredients.
+Many cuisines have recipes that treat the eggplant in similar ways but vary the ingredients.
 Baba Ganoush is one example.

-See our Bharta recipes here.
+See all of our Bharta recipes here.
 Read all about Indian Chutneys here, and feel free to browse other Indian Chutneys recipes here and here.
-You might also like to browse our other Eggplant dishes here and here.
-Our Indian recipes are here and here.
+You might also like to browse our other Eggplant dishes.
+Our Indian recipes are here.
 Perhaps browse our Indian Essentials.
-Or find some inspiration in our Spring recipes here and here.
+Or find some inspiration in our Early Spring recipes.

 Continue reading “Baingan Ka Bharta | Punjabi Smoky Eggplant Curry”